rradomski/natours/README.md

 ## run

+Before running the app.
+Look at `config.env` to provide some configuration data.

 To run app use `node server.js` or using nodemon `nodemon start`.
 It requires MongoDB service on port 27017 and created database named `natours`.